CMAdSDK/Not-open/README.md

 **Step 1.
 Add the SDK to your Xcode project**

-Right-click on the CheetahMobileAdsDemo project, and choose“Add Files To CheetahMobileAdsDemo” ,to add files to CheetahMobileAdsDemo.
+Right-click on the CheetahMobileAdsDemo project, and choose“**Add Files To CheetahMobileAdsDemo**” ,to add files to CheetahMobileAdsDemo.
 <p align="center" >
   <img src="http://dl.cm.ksmobile.com/static/res/58/3f/10.png" alt="Pegasi" title="Pegasi">
 </p>